Scheduled MonumentsEnglandRoman road immediately south east of Buckholt Farm

 What is Roman road immediately south east of Buckholt Farm?

-The Roman road immediately south east of Buckholt Farm is a section of ancient road that dates to the Roman occupation of Britain.
+The Roman road immediately south east of Buckholt Farm is a linear earthwork in Hampshire that forms part of the wider network of Roman communications infrastructure in southern Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017274.

 Who is responsible for protecting Roman road immediately south east of Buckholt Farm?